FelixWolf/.github/code_of_conduct.md

 * All investigative information, including all parties' sides of the issue.
 * Outcome of the issue, including action taken, ban duration(if applicable), and/or warnings issued.

-Exception to this is in the event that the issue is particularly sensitive and the reported party may DFA(including evidence), or law enforcement is involved.
+Exception to this is in the event that the issue in scenarios where the evidence may be deleted during investigation, or if law enforcement is involved.
 These reports will be publishized after the issue has been handled.

 # Reporting, comments/suggestions, etc: